There are two ways to link to another web page:

 - To set a link to an external page e.g. the BBC website, you would type (or paste) 'http://www.bbc.co.uk'/ into the 'Link URL' field.

-- Alternatively, to link to another page in your website expand the 'Link List' and select the appropriate page.
+- Alternatively, to link to another page in your website start typing the name of the page in the 'Search in EVO' field and select the appropriate page from the list.

-- Click on the 'Insert' button at the bottom to complete the link.
+- Click on the 'OK' button at the bottom to complete the link.

 To remove a link in a resource